qtvhao/picloud/README.md

 ./pic dd $host_name $usb_device
 # Boot from USB and wait for installation to complete
 ```
+## Automated bare metal installation with PXE boot
+Ensure Boot from Network when Wake on LAN is enabled in BIOS.
+Ensure Boot mode is set to Legacy BIOS.
+Ensure Boot order is not set to Network to avoid loop booting.

 ## Install/Reinstall Kubernetes cluster with k3s